Accord-Project/ACCORD-Documentation/docs/graphdb.md

 Ontotext GraphDB(TM)’s usage in ACCORD semantic framework is twofold:

-- As a storage for regulation graphs generated from the building code text sources with the help of the Rule Formalization Tool
+- As a storage for regulation graphs generated from the building code text sources with the help of the Rule Formalization Tool.

 - As a storage of an enhanced version of buildingSmart Data Dictionary, Semantic bSDD, fully compliant with the Semantic Web technologies stack.

+- As a storage for German use case 1 data.

 In this section technical details of Ontotext GraphDB(TM) usage are described.